• Skip to primary navigation

 • Pinch cloves

-• 1 tablespoon canola oil, or high heat oil of choice
+• 1 tablespoon vegetable oil, or high heat oil of choice

 • 8 ounces seitan (about half a batch if using my homemade seitan recipe), thinly sliced